-A Continuing Care Retirement Community (CCRC) offers a full continuum of care services under one roof, meaning that no matter what stage of aging you may encounter, there is no relocation required.
+Independent Living is for those who are able to live on their own and don’t require any assistance.
+You may see ‘Independent Living Homes’ advertised in the form of retirement villages, seniors only communities and 55+ housing.
+Retirement communities may offer more than one service, which is why it is important to ask which services they have, because it may only be Independent Living and Assisted Living.
+While a Continuing Care Retirement Community (CCRC) offers a full continuum of care services under one roof, meaning that no matter what stage of aging you may encounter or how your needs, there is no relocation required.
 CCRC services include Independent Living, Assisted Living, Memory Care, Skilled Nursing and Rehabilitation (Physical, Occupational, Speech-Language Therapy).

-Independent Living is for seniors who are able to live on their own and don’t require any assistance.
-You may see ‘Independent Living Homes’ advertised in the form of retirement villages, seniors only communities and 55+ housing that has all of the amenities you were hoping for in your dream retirement.
-Depending on the community, your home will come with maintenance free living, where your home repairs, maintenance and exterior are maintained in the living costs.
+Most senior living communities tout an assortment of amenities which will depend on the community.
+For example, your home may include maintenance free living, where your home repairs, maintenance and exterior are maintained in the living costs.
 Amenities can include community activities, beauty salon/barbershop, game rooms, golf courses, fitness centers & swimming pools, and of course, social events.
-However, as you age, you or your spouse/loved one may require additional assistance which you won’t be able to receive if it’s strictly independent living.
+However, as you age, you or your spouse/loved one may require additional assistance which you won’t be able to receive if a community solely offers independent living.
 To ensure that your health and care needs are met, you will need to hire private caregivers, which can be costly.
 Living at a Continuing Care Retirement Community, you’ll be able to enjoy all of the great amenities that a retirement village/55+ housing community has PLUS you’ll have access to care services within the community.
 Moving into a CCRC will ensure that you won’t have to break a contract to sell your home, which can be a lengthy process when you or your spouse/loved one are in need of care services immediately.
 Moving to a CCRC means you’ll be able to age in place and never have to move again, regardless of any health issues that may arise.
-You will have access to Assisted Living, Memory Care, Skilled Nursing and Rehabilitation all in one place.
+You will have access to Independent Living, Assisted Living, Memory Care, Skilled Nursing and Rehabilitation all in one place.